Mondragone

 Mondragone (Campanian: Mundraóne) is a comune or municipality in the Province of Caserta in the Italian region of Campania.
 It is located about 45 km northwest of Naples and about 40 km west of Caserta.

-History
+It faces mountains on one side and ocean on the other, with the former lending it a reputation for game birds such as quail.

 In the Middle Ages, it was occupied by the Normans who built (or re-built) a castle.